Dijkstra Algorithm Explained: Why It Actually Works

-Dijkstra algorithm explained clearly: the greedy invariant, step-by-step trace, and when to choose it over Bellman-Ford or BFS.
+Dijkstra algorithm explained clearly: the greedy invariant, step by step trace, and when to choose it over Bellman-Ford or BFS.

 What makes Dijkstra's algorithm correct (the greedy settlement invariant)